wp-plugins/template-provisioning/readme.txt

 = Usage =

 Using the plugin is easy.
-Just create some .css and .js files where the plugin expects them... in the same directory as your template files.
+Just create some .css, .less and .js files where the plugin expects them... in the same directory as your template files.
 There are a series of files that it looks for when rendering a page using any given template file:

 Stylesheets for "&lt;template\_name&gt;.php":
 included in page &lt;head&gt; by wp\_head() function